-Elia Zenghelis, born in 1937 is a Greek architect characterized by simplifying structures, materials and building taking into account the landscape and environment.
+Elia Zenghelis, born in 1937 is a Greek architect whose style is characterized by simplifying structures, materials and building taking into account the landscape and environment.

-An example of his work is the Ashikita House of Youth, which was built in such a manner so the design will direct people’s eyes towards the water.
+An example of his work is the Ashikita House of Youth.
+In this design, the focus was on preserving the view of the sea, so it was built in such a manner that the design will direct people’s eyes towards the water.

 Peter Pennoyer, born on February 19, 1957, in an American architect known for his traditional and classic design.

-Even though he has many outstanding modern works, one of the most famous ones is the Metropolitan Opera Club, which we can say it’s strengthened his classic style.
+Even though he has many outstanding modern works, one of the most famous ones is the Metropolitan Opera Club, which we can say has strengthened his classic style.

 Maya Ying Lin, born on October 5, 1959, is an American designer and architect best known for sculptures and historical memories but also for her care for nature and the environment.

-Her most famous project is the Vietnam Veterans Memorial, build in the honor of the US army that fought in the Vietnam War.
+Her most famous project is the Vietnam Veterans Memorial, built in the honor of the US army that fought in the Vietnam War.

-Denise Scott Brown, born on October 3, 1931, is a South African architect that became one of the most influential architects of the past century by her planning, writing and teaching architecture.
+Denise Scott Brown, born on October 3, 1931, is a South African architect who became one of the most influential architects of the past century by her planning, writing and teaching architecture.

 She and her husband manage to build one of the most sophisticated public projects in the Postmodernism, the Sainsbury Wing.